Is Global-e Online Ltd. (NASDAQ:GLBE) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-We take a closer look at GLBE’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 17.80 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 98.64.
+Our goal is to gain a better understanding of GLBE by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 20.12 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 111.48.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.90 and its Current Ratio is at 1.90.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades